Maximilian II, Holy Roman Emperor: Religious policies

 Maximilian's policies of religious neutrality and peace in the empire afforded its Roman Catholics and Protestants a breathing space after the first struggles of the Reformation.
 His reign also saw the high point of Protestantism in Austria and Bohemia and unlike his successors, Maximilian did not try to suppress it.

 He disappointed the German Protestant princes by his refusal to invest Lutheran administrators of prince-bishoprics with their imperial fiefs.
-Yet on a personal basis he granted freedom of worship to the Protestant nobility and worked for reform in the Roman Catholic Church, including the right of priests to marry.
+Yet on a personal basis, he granted freedom of worship to the Protestant nobility and worked for reform in the Roman Catholic Church, including the right of priests to marry.
 This failed because of Spanish opposition.

+Maximilian, the father-in-law of France's King Charles IX via his daughter Elisabeth, was deeply horrified by the St. Bartholomew's Day massacre of 1572.
+He reportedly condemned the slaughter of Huguenots (French Protestants) as a "shameful bloodbath."

 Maximilian II was a member of the Order of the Golden Fleece.

 Patronage of arts and sciences

 Under Ferdinand I and Maximilian II, the imperial court itself became the centre of humanist scholarship.
-The court held close ties to the University of Vienna but the university, that reached its summit under Maximilian I, had been severely diminished due to wars and civil disturbances.
+The court held close ties to the University of Vienna, but the university, which reached its summit under Maximilian I, had been severely diminished due to wars and civil disturbances.

-In his court, Catholic and Prostestant scholars equally thrived.
+In his court, Catholic and Protestant scholars equally thrived.
 Many artists and scholars came from Spain, Italy and Spanish Netherlands.
 Maximilian employed scholars like the botanist Carolus Clusius and the diplomat Ogier Ghiselin de Busbecq.
-Maximilian's library curated by Hugo Blotius later became the nucleus of the Austrian National Library.
-He implemented the Roman School of composition with his court orchestra, however, his plans to win Giovanni Pierluigi da Palestrina as Kapellmeister foundered on financial reasons.
+Maximilian's library, curated by Hugo Blotius, later became the nucleus of the Austrian National Library.
+He implemented the Roman School of composition with his court orchestra; however, his plans to win Giovanni Pierluigi da Palestrina as Kapellmeister foundered on financial reasons.